lmunro0402/BoxesDotsAI/README.md

   +--6-0--+--6-1--+--6-2--+

-#Strategy:
+##Strategy:
 - 1) Start with 2 x 2 board
+- 2) Play people
+    - Supervised learning from people's moves
+    - Log all lost games
-  - 2) Create minmax algorithms for training
+- 2) Create minmax algorithm
     - Experiment with # of layers and nodes
     - Have DLN replicate minmax algorithm
-  - 3) Play real people
-      - Learn from lost games
-      - Surpass minmax algorithm by differentiate between "#" of winning futures vs probabilty of a winning future occuring
-      - Introduce randomness
-  - 4) Scale to 3 x 3
-      - Repeat steps 2 - 3

 Current Progress: